-If you have applied for both SSDI and SSI benefits, and get approved by Social Security, you will probably wait longer to get your past-due benefits than someone who is getting only SSDI or only SSI.
+If you’ve applied for both SSDI and SSI benefits, and get approved by Social Security, you’ll probably wait longer to get your past-due benefits than someone who is getting only SSDI or only SSI.

 Here are some things to keep in mind while SSA calculates your past-due benefits: